KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 > If the response says `The incoming token has expired`, do not chase the Lambda first.
 API Gateway rejected the request before invocation.
 Return to **Step 13**, complete the export-driven authentication run again, and retry with the new `ACCESS_TOKEN`.

 Export Run: test the Sith route:

+This checks that the same authorizer behavior is attached consistently to the second protected route, not just to `/jedi`.

 ```bash
 curl -i \